-The actuarially determined contribution rates in the Schedule of Employer Contributions are calculated as of September 30, 2016, three years prior to the end of the fiscal year in which contributions are reported.
+The actuarially determined contribution rates in the Schedule of Employer's Contributions - Other Postemployment Benefits (OPEB) are calculated as of September 30, three years prior to the end of the fiscal year in which contributions are reported.
+Therefore, the actuarially determined employer contribution for fiscal year ending September 30, 2020, is determined based on the actuarial valuation as of September 30, 2017.
 The following actuarial methods and assumptions were used to determine the most recent contribution rate reported in that schedule:

-Actuarial Cost Method Entry Age Normal

-Amortization Method Level percent of pay

-Remaining Amortization Period 25 years, closed

-Asset Valuation Method Market Value of Assets
+Actuarial Cost Method Entry Age Normal Amortization Method Level percent of pay Remaining Amortization Period 24 years, closed Asset Valuation Method Market Value of Assets

-Inflation 2.875%
+Inflation 2.75%

 Healthcare Cost Trend Rate:

-Pre-Medicare Eligible 7.75%
+Pre-Medicare Eligible 7.00%

-Medicare Eligible 5.00%
+Medicare Eligible (\) 5.00% (beginning in 2019)

 Ultimate Trend Rate:

-Pre-Medicare Eligible 5.00%

-Medicare Eligible 5.00%
+Pre-Medicare Eligible 4.75% Medicare Eligible 4.75%

-Year of Ultimate Trend Rate 2022 for Pre-Medicare Eligible

-2018 for Medicare Eligible
+Year of Ultimate Trend Rate 2026 for Pre-Medicare Eligible 2024 for Medicare Eligible

 Investment Rate of Return 5.00%, including inflation

+(\) Initial Medicare claims are set based on scheduled increases through plan year 2019.

-Schedule of Revenues, Expenditures and Changes in Fund Balances Budget and Actual - General Fund For the Year Ended September 30, 2019
+Schedule of Revenues, Expenditures and Changes in Fund Balances Budget and Actual - General Fund For the Year Ended September 30, 2021